CytomX Therapeutics (NASDAQ:CTMX) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of CytomX Therapeutics (NASDAQ:CTMX) from a buy rating to a hold rating in a research report released on Tuesday morning, Zacks.com reports.
+CytomX Therapeutics (NASDAQ:CTMX) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.

 According to Zacks, “CytomX Therapeutics, Inc. is an oncology focused biopharmaceutical company.
 The Company is engaged in developing Probody(TM) therapeutics for the treatment of cancer.
 Its pipeline focuses areas consist of Precision cancer immunotherapy and Probody drug conjugates.
 CytomX Therapeutics, Inc. is headquartered in South San Francisco, California. “

-A number of other research analysts also recently issued reports on CTMX.
-Barclays downgraded CytomX Therapeutics from an equal weight rating to an underweight rating and reduced their price objective for the company from $9.00 to $7.00 in a research note on Friday, May 28th.
-HC Wainwright reiterated a buy rating and set a $12.00 price target on shares of CytomX Therapeutics in a research note on Tuesday, July 6th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the stock.
-CytomX Therapeutics has an average rating of Hold and an average target price of $9.55.
+A number of other research analysts have also issued reports on the company.
+Barclays lowered CytomX Therapeutics from an “equal weight” rating to an “underweight” rating and decreased their target price for the company from $9.00 to $7.00 in a research report on Friday, May 28th.
+HC Wainwright reissued a “buy” rating and issued a $12.00 target price on shares of CytomX Therapeutics in a report on Monday.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and a consensus price target of $9.50.

-CytomX Therapeutics (NASDAQ:CTMX) last announced its quarterly earnings data on Thursday, August 5th.
-The biotechnology company reported ($0.30) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.26) by ($0.04).
-CytomX Therapeutics had a negative net margin of 90.87% and a negative return on equity of 80.13%.
-On average, sell-side analysts predict that CytomX Therapeutics will post -1.09 earnings per share for the current fiscal year.
+CytomX Therapeutics (NASDAQ:CTMX) last released its quarterly earnings data on Thursday, August 5th.
+The biotechnology company reported ($0.30) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.26) by ($0.04).
+CytomX Therapeutics had a negative net margin of 96.67% and a negative return on equity of 78.98%.
+Research analysts expect that CytomX Therapeutics will post -1.09 earnings per share for the current fiscal year.

-In other news, CEO Sean A. Mccarthy sold 100,000 shares of the stock in a transaction on Wednesday, June 16th.
-The stock was sold at an average price of $7.04, for a total transaction of $704,000.00.
-Following the completion of the transaction, the chief executive officer now owns 7,849 shares in the company, valued at approximately $55,256.96.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-5.80% of the stock is currently owned by corporate insiders.
+In related news, CEO Sean A. Mccarthy sold 100,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 16th.
+The shares were sold at an average price of $7.04, for a total transaction of $704,000.00.
+Following the sale, the chief executive officer now owns 7,849 shares of the company’s stock, valued at approximately $55,256.96.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders own 5.80% of the company’s stock.

 CytomX Therapeutics Company Profile